 This long stretch of coastline, guarded by the Noup Head Lighthouse (one of Scotland’s 200 that protect the wild shores), tracks a rambling route known as the ‘Westray Walk’.
 We only sampled a very small part of it – isolation is always transfixing regardless of the spot from which you stand.

-No visit to Westray in Orkney is complete without seeing its most prized archeological find.
-At the Westray Isle ‘Links of Noltland’ – the very same site as the current live archaeological dig I was lucky enough to visit – a very special artefact was found in 2009.
+No visit to Westray in Orkney is complete without seeing its most prized archaeological find.
+At the Westray Isle ‘Links of Noltland’ – the very same site as the current live archaeological dig, I was lucky enough to visit – a very special artefact was found in 2009.

 The ‘Westray Wife’ or ‘The Orkney Venus’ is the earliest (Neolithic carving) representation of human form found in all of Scotland.
 The tiny Stone Age art is now proudly on display at the Westray Heritage Centre in the village of Pierowall and I even purchased a same-size replica as the best memento of my time uncovering the thousands of year-old stories of the island.